 Greetings, Visitors and New Beginnings Family!
 If you choose, pour yourself a cup of coffee.
-Then pull up a chair for the latest edition of “Coffee with Gary” entitled “A Spiritual Legacy of Faith & Perseverance.”
+Then pull up a chair for the latest edition of “Coffee with Gary” entitled “Worn, but not Worn Out.”

 As a result of the hundreds of miles Linda and I walk, we have to buy new shoes every 4-6 months.
 In a six- month span of recorded and day-to-day walking, we can easily walk over 350 miles.
 Naturally, walking three miles a day on cement sidewalks four or five times a week is very hard on our shoes.

 In effect, we wear our shoes until they wear out, determined by when they start hurting our feet.
 However, we consider the health benefits we receive from regular exercise far outweighs the cost of frequently buying new shoes.